udayanshevade/Udacity-FEND-Website-Optimization/README.md

 - Batched style calculations rather than force layout thrashing
 - Used window.requestAnimationFrame for visual changes like appending elements
 - Promoted background pizzas to prevent bulk painting

+Further optimizations made with Grunt.
+See Gruntfile.js for configuration.

 ### Optional References